UltrathonOnline/MAIDS.U21-00.PROJECT_POOL/README.md

 # Project pool for the 2021 Copenhagen Ultrathon in Medical AI and Precision Medicine

 This page contains the manifest of all projects entering the 2021 Copenhagen Ultrathon.
 If you have project-specific questions, please make use of the discussion forums available on the repositories of each project.
-Links to the websites and repositories for each of the Medical AI Datasheets (MAIDS) are included in the details section for each dataset.
+Links to the websites and repositories for each of the Medical AI Datasheets (MAIDS) are included in the details section.
+MAIDS descriptions are currently in development and being prototyped for this event.
+They are meant to increase communication around medical datasets intended and to promote machine learning and discussion in the field.
+As such, they are highly portable (easily shared), do not disclose sensitive data, highlight ethical concerns and possible bias, and provide standard methods to communicate on datasets between data owners and data consumers.
+To find out more about MAIDS, please visit the MAIDS [specification](https://github.com/PERSIMUNE/MAIDS-Specification) hosted on Github.

-> Visit the manifest's [website](https://ultrathononline.github.io/U21-PROJECT-POOL/) or [repository](https://github.com/UltrathonOnline/U21-PROJECT-POOL).

 If you have general questions on the _2021 Ultrathon_ then please use the [discussion forum](https://github.com/UltrathonOnline/U21-PROJECT-POOL/discussions) in the repository.